 - The primary browser for content.
 The content that is loaded inside the browser is not allowed to access the chrome above it.
 For instance, in a web browser, this would be the element that displays the web page.
 The window for the primary content can be retrieved more conveniently using window.content.

 - One browser among many for content.
 The content that is loaded inside the browser is not allowed to access the chrome above it.
 This is the preferred value for any

-element in an application that will use multiple browsers of equal privileges and is unselected at the moment.
+element in an application, which will use multiple browsers of equal privileges, and is unselected at the moment.

 - (default behaviour): A browser, intended to be used for loading privileged content using a chrome:// URI.
 Don't use for content from web, as this may cause serious security problems!